omdevteam/om/docs_src/docs/installing_om.md

   - MFX beamline
   - CXI beamline

 OM can be used directly at at these beamlines and facilities.
-However, the beamline scientists at each facility should always be notified in advance by the users of their intention to use OM during an experiment.
+However, the users should always notify in advance the beamline scientists at each facility of their intention to use OM during an experiment.

 ## OM on a Laptop/Desktop

 There are three ways to instal OM on a standalone Deskop/Laptop computer.

+!!! warning
+    It will only be possible to insall OM on a standalone computer after the first stable release, which is currently being prepared.

 ### Installation from PyPI